poiley/poiley.github.io/content/articles/10-Oct.md

 delete branches when a PR has been merged into master.
 I wanted to utilize Actions a bit more in the PR step, so I added a new workflow to perform a spell check on each new post added to the repository.

-Later in the day, I added support for dependeabot via Github Actions, so security vulnerabilities in the site's dependencies will be automatically addressed.
+Later in the day, I added support for dependabot via Github Actions, so security vulnerabilities in the site's dependencies will be automatically addressed.